-- 1932: A new approach to the mastectomy is developed.
-The surgical procedure is not as disfiguring and becomes the new standard.
+- 1932: A new approach to mastectomy is developed.
+The surgical procedure is not as disfiguring, and becomes the new standard.

 - 1937: Radiation therapy is used in addition to surgery to spare the breast.
 After removing the tumor, needles with radium are placed in the breast and near lymph nodes.

-- 1978: The drug tamoxifen is approved by the Food and Drug Administration (FDA) for use in breast cancer treatment.
-Tamoxifen is an antiestrogen drug originally developed for birth control.
-It’s the first in a new class of drugs called selective estrogen receptor modulators (SERMs) used against cancer.
+- 1978: Tamoxifen (Nolvadex, Soltamox) is approved by the Food and Drug Administration (FDA) for use in breast cancer treatment.
+This antiestrogen drug is the first in a new class of drugs called selective estrogen receptor modulators (SERMs).

 - 1984: Researchers discover a new gene in rats.
-The human version, called HER2, was found to be linked with more aggressive breast cancer when overexpressed.
-This cancer is called HER2-positive breast cancer and is not as responsive to treatments.
+The human version, HER2, is found to be linked with more aggressive breast cancer when overexpressed.
+Called HER2-positive breast cancer, it isn’t as responsive to treatments.